yaooqinn/spark-authorizer/README.md

 ## Suffer for the Authorization Pain

 We create a ranger policy as below:
 ![ranger-prolcy-details](./img/ranger-prolcy-details.png)

 Check Privilage with some simple cases.

 ### show database

-Actually, user [hzyaoqin] show only see only one database -- tpcds_10g_ext, this is not a bug, but a compromise not hacking
+Actually, user [hzyaoqin] should only see only one privileged database -- tpcds_10g_ext, this is not a bug, but a compromise not hacking Spark's source code
 ```sql
 scala> spark.sql("show databases").show
 +--------------+